Oral myology

 Oral myology (also known as "orofacial myology") is the field of study that involves the evaluation and treatment (known as "orofacial myofunctional therapy") of the oral and facial musculature, including the muscles of the tongue, lips, cheeks, and jaw.

 Use

 Orofacial myofunctional therapy treatment is most commonly used to retrain oral rest posture, swallowing patterns in the oral phase, and speech.

 Tongue thrust and thumb sucking

-A major focus of the field of oral myology and treatment of orofacial myofunctional disorders include tongue posture and establishing equilibrium between the tongue, lips and the cheek muscles.
+A major focus of the field of oral myology and treatment of orofacial myofunctional disorders includes tongue posture and establishing equilibrium between the tongue, lips and the cheek muscles.
 Tongue exercise proved to be successful in treating tongue thrust.
 Tongue exercise alone was reported to be successful in cessation of thumb sucking and treatment of anterior open bite malocclusion.
 When the tongue rests against the palate it begins to expand the maxilla by applying a slow and consistent force to the lingual (tongue side) surfaces of the teeth.
 This may aid in the treatment of crooked teeth and under-developed face.